jhajek/Linux-text-book-part-1/files/Labs/Chapter-10/lab-chapter-10.md

 1) Change the default GRUB settings on your Ubuntu virtual machine uncommenting the entry `GRUB_DISABLE_RECOVERY="true"`.
 Save the changes the GRUB configuration file, reboot the virtual machine, repeating the process in the first question, and now take a screenshot of the same menu that is missing the recovery options.

-1) Use the `systemd-analyze` tools to print out the most recent boot times for your Fedora virtual machine.
+1) Use the `systemd-analyze` tool to print out the most recent boot times for your Fedora virtual machine.

-1) Use the `systemd-analyze` tools to print out the most recent boot times for your Ubuntu virtual machine.
+1) Use the `systemd-analyze` tool to print out the most recent boot times for your Ubuntu virtual machine.

 1) Install MariaDB server on Fedora, `sudo dnf install mariadb-server`.
 Use the command `sudo systemctl status <servicename>` after MariaDB is installed to take a screenshot of the display of its current status.
 Enable the service via `systemctl`, and then start the service.
 Finally, reboot your system.